Hungarian nobility: Revolution and neo-absolutism

 News of the Revolutions of 1848 reached Pest on 15 March 1848.
 Young intellectuals proclaimed a radical program, known as the Twelve Points, demanding equal civil rights to all citizens.
 Count Lajos Batthyány (d.
 1849) was appointed the first prime minister of Hungary.
 The Diet quickly enacted the majority of the Twelve Points, and Ferdinand V (r.
 1835–1848) sanctioned them in April.

-The April Laws abolished the nobles' tax-exemption and the aviticitas, but the 31 fideicommissa remained intact.
+The April Laws abolished the nobles' tax-exemption and the aviticitas, but the magnates' 31 fideicommissa remained intact.
 Although the peasant tenants received the ownership of their plots, a compensation was promised to the landowners.
 Adult men who owned more than 0.032 km2 of arable lands or urban estates with a value of at least 300 florins – about one quarter of the adult male population – were granted the right to vote in the parliamentary elections.
-However, the noblemen's exclusive franchise in county elections was confirmed, otherwise ethnic minorities could have easily dominated the general assemblies in many counties.
+The noblemen's exclusive franchise in county elections was confirmed, otherwise ethnic minorities could have easily dominated the general assemblies in many counties.
 Noblemen made up about one quarter of the members of the new parliament, which assembled after the general elections on 5 July.